cloudnode/couchdbx-app/README.md

-## CouchDB 1.2.0 Application Wrapper for Mac OS X
+## CouchDB 1.2.1 Application Wrapper for Mac OS X

 ### Build Instructions

-Run [build-couchdb](https://github.com/iriscouch/build-couchdb) to do a fully automated build of the recent CouchDB 1.2.0 version.
+Run [build-couchdb](https://github.com/cloudnode/build-couchdb) to do a fully automated build of the recent CouchDB 1.2.1 version.
 Copy the resulting 'build' folder into your home directory as ~/build.
-Lauch Xcode and build this app.
+Launch Xcode and build this app.

+### Downloads

+Github does not allow hosting of binary files anymore.
+The [old download page](https://github.com/cloudnode/couchdbx-app/downloads) with CouchDB version 1.2 is still up.

+Newer builds are available from our Gitweb site.

-See [Downloads](https://github.com/cloudnode/couchdbx-app/downloads) for a pre-compiled CouchDB 1.2.0 version for Mac OS X.
+See [Downloads](https://gitweb.cloudno.de/downloads) for a pre-compiled CouchDB 1.2.1 version for Mac OS X.

 ### Install